October 28, 2020

-If you are experiencing financial hardship as a result of the Coronavirus please ensure that you contact your Property Manager as soon as possible, and they can guide you through the relevant steps to apply to reduce or defer rental payments – at the approval of the Landlord.
+If you are experiencing financial hardship as a result of coronavirus please ensure that you contact your Property Manager as soon as possible and they can guide you through the relevant steps to apply to reduce or defer rental payments – at the approval of the Landlord.

 What does this actually mean?

-If you are experiencing genuine hardship as a result of the Coronavirus circumstances, then we require you to contact your Property Manager as soon as possible.
+If you are experiencing genuine hardship as a result of COVID-19, then we require you to contact your Property Manager as soon as possible.

 You should also explore the available options announced by the Government on assistance packages that have been released.
 If these options are not enough, you will be asked to complete our Financial Hardship Application, providing more specific details regarding your situation.